awsdocs/aws-control-tower-guide/doc_source/region-how.md

 + Select Regions in which you plan to host AWS resources or workloads\.
 + Opting out of a Region does not prevent you from deploying resources in that Region, but those resources will remain outside of AWS Control Tower governance\.

-When you configure your landing zone for new Regions, AWS Control Tower detective guardrails adhere to the following rules:
+When you configure your landing zone for new Regions, AWS Control Tower detective controls adhere to the following rules:
 + *What exists stays the same\.* Guardrail behavior, detective as well as preventive, is unchanged for existing accounts, in existing OUs, in existing Regions\.
-+ *You can’t apply new detective guardrails to existing OUs containing accounts that are not updated\.* When you’ve configured your AWS Control Tower landing zone into a new Region \(by updating your landing zone\), you must update existing accounts in your existing OUs before you can enable new detective guardrails on those OUs and accounts\.
++ *You can’t apply new detective controls to existing OUs containing accounts that are not updated\.* When you’ve configured your AWS Control Tower landing zone into a new Region \(by updating your landing zone\), you must update existing accounts in your existing OUs before you can enable new detective controls on those OUs and accounts\.
-+ *Your existing detective guardrails begin working in the newly configured Regions as soon as you update the accounts\.* When you update your AWS Control Tower landing zone to configure new Regions and then update an account, the detective guardrails that already are enabled on the OU will begin working on that account in the newly configured Regions\.
++ *Your existing detective controls begin working in the newly configured Regions as soon as you update the accounts\.* When you update your AWS Control Tower landing zone to configure new Regions and then update an account, the detective controls that already are enabled on the OU will begin working on that account in the newly configured Regions\.

 **Configure AWS Control Tower Regions**